TannerBurns/django_api_tutorial/README.md

 <a name="understanding_data"></a>
 ## Understanding the data

-Here are the first 10 rows of our data for the tutorial.
+Here are the first 10 rows of the fake data for the tutorial.
 This data was created using Mockaroo.

 | first\_name | last\_name | email                          | gender | city           | state          |
 |-------------|------------|--------------------------------|--------|----------------|----------------|